Malted Milk Date Shake

-The good news is that this date shake is super easy to make so it can be made in your very own kitchen.
+The good news is that this date shake is easy to make so it can be made in your very own kitchen.

-There’s only 4 ingredients…let’s check them out.
+There are only 4 ingredients…let’s check them out.

 Dates (Medjool are good…I used Deglot Noor), milk, malted milk powder, and vanilla ice cream